MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/add_1.md

 ---
 title: add
-description: Windows Commands topic for **add_1** - adds volumes to the set of volumes that are to be shadow copied, or adds aliases to the alias environment. ms.custom: na ms.prod: windows-server ms.reviewer: na ms.suite: na ms.technology: manage-windows-commands ms.tgt_pltfrm: na ms.topic: article ms.assetid: 47efce7a-86d2-4872-ae31-baa108757afd
+description: Windows Commands topic for add_1, which adds volumes to the set of volumes that are to be shadow copied, or adds aliases to the alias environment. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 47efce7a-86d2-4872-ae31-baa108757afd
 author: coreyp-at-msft
 ms.author: coreyp
 manager: dongill